 At Ecotrust Canada, we create impact by developing, piloting, and scaling innovative economic solutions that enable environmental sustainability and social equity.

-2018 was a year full of projects creating impact: with few resources and great heart we tackled some of the most challenging issues of our times.
+Our work is full of projects creating impact: with few resources and great heart we’re tackling some of the most challenging issues of our times.
 But there’s more to do.
 We hope that you can join Ecotrust Canada by making a donation to our organization today.
 Giving is easy, just click below:

 The systemic problems in Community Fisheries, Community Forestry, Energy and Housing on Reserve are complex.
-Here’s just 3 examples from these sectors that show how your donations have been put to work to create resilient economies and vibrant communities this year:
+Here’s just 3 examples from these sectors that show how your donations were put to work to create resilient economies and vibrant communities last year: